Habtom-Tsegay/send-data-MuleESB/README.md

 # send-data-MuleESB
-This Application sends xml data in the requested format.
+This Application sends xlsx data in the requested format.